ChurchCRM/CRM/docker/README.md

 ** THIS DOCKER CONFIGURATION IS INTENDED FOR DEVLOPMENT & DEVELOPMENT PURPOSES ONLY**

-The main diffrance between the Dev and Test dockers is that the Dev has NPM, Node, composer, and Cypress installed and running inside the docker.
+The main difference between the Dev and Test dockers is that the Dev has NPM, Node, composer, and Cypress installed and running inside the docker.

 Development